 I find that I need to also allow a buffer, which sometimes means adding a little extra time.
 Don’t be afraid to allow a little extra time in your block.

-I know that I only have a certain amount of time each day.
-So scheduling is an important step.
-That prevents me from taking away from things that are important, things like family and hobbies, while allowing enough time to get all of the business work done.
+I know that I only have a certain amount of time each day, so scheduling is an important step.
+That prevents me from taking away from things that are important, such as family and hobbies, while allowing enough time to get all of the business work done.

 To improve productivity is not only about productivity, but also efficiency.
 In this way, your day does not run the risk of becoming all work and no play.
-That leads us to applying the schedule we just created.
+This leads to applying the schedule we just created.

 Step 3 – Rigidly Apply the Schedule

-Once you have a schedule assembled, start sticking to it in rigid fashion.
+Once you have a schedule assembled, stick to it in rigid fashion.
 Don’t deviate from the schedule unless absolutely necessary.

-I find that it takes some time to get the schedule exactly right, so be rigid in applying it, but flexible enough to recognize where adjustments may be necessary – but not too flexible.
-The idea here is to create a productive daily schedule so you can improve productivity.
+I find that it takes some time to get the schedule exactly right, so be rigid in applying it.
+Be flexible enough to recognize where adjustments may be necessary – but not too flexible.
+The idea here is to create a stricter daily schedule to improve productivity.

 Stick To The Schedule

-Commit to sticking to the schedule for at least a month.
+Commit to this schedule for at least a month.

 They say that it takes 28 days of repetition to develop a new habit.
 So commit to a month of your new daily schedule.
 By the end of that time, you should have begun to develop a habit, and it will come easier each day.

-By the end of this time you will have learned where you can be more flexible and where you need to be more rigid and you should begin to see a more productive day that is less prone to distraction.
+Follow your schedule for a month and you will have learned where you can be more flexible and where you need to be more rigid.
+You should begin to see a more productive day that is less prone to distraction.